What is Genu recurvatum?

 The normal active (by own) range of motion for knee extension is 0 degrees (fully straight), and passive knee extension up to 5 -10 degrees is considered normal.
 As 5-10 degrees of hyperextension is considered as physiological and hyperextension more than that is pathological.

-In genu recurvatum, the knee bends backward or goes into a hyperextended position, i.e., past 5-10 degrees of normal knee extended position, as you can see in the above diagram.
+In genu recurvatum, the knee bends backward or goes into a hyperextended position, i.e., past 5-10 degrees of normal knee extended position, as shown in the above diagram.
 And this places extra stress on your knees, which is not good for your knees.

 Genu recurvatum Causes –